 The Student Experience

-On completing a speech pathology and audiology degree, students will have the skills to:
+- On completion of the degree, students will have the skills to:

 - Identify the foundations of normal communication (speech, language, hearing).